 Shown below is the same location, one-hundred years later:

 Below, in the undated (late 1940s?) photo by the legendary Guy Dunscomb, a westbound WP freight train waits on the siding by the Carbona depot.
 The train is led by Western Pacific’s #322, a Class MK-60 2-8-2 built by the American Locomotive Company in 1924.
 As the WP quickly transitioned to diesel power in the late 1940s, #322 was retired from service in November 1949 and was scrapped in February 1950.

 A Western Pacific freight train at Carbona, led by 2-8-2 #322

 (Guy Dunscomb Photograph)

-The featured photograph at the top of the page was taken by Ted Benson, and was featured in “72-82: Western Pacific’s Final Decade,” which is required reading for fans and followers of the WP.
-(This copy of the photo was provided by Bonnie Godwin Parker, who spent many of her childhood years living in the Carbona depot, where he father, Jack Godwin, served as station agent from 1954 until 1974.)
+The featured photograph at the top of the page was taken by Ted Benson and was featured in “72-82: Western Pacific’s Final Decade,” which is required reading for fans and followers of the WP.
+(This slightly-crinkled copy of the photo was provided by Bonnie Godwin Parker, who spent many of her childhood years living in the Carbona depot, where her father, Jack Godwin, served as station agent from 1954 until 1974.)

 The photograph of the wonderful old water tower at the Carbona Curve was included in an archived post on TrainOrders.com.
-The photographer was not identified; we’d love to give proper credit, so please let us know if you know who captured the image.
+The photographer (spdunsmuirkid) was not identified by name; we’d love to give proper credit, so please let us know if you know who captured the image.

 Information on Western Pacific steam locomotive #322 was gleaned from the comprehensive all-time roster of the railroad’s motive power at WPLives.com, an amazing and invaluable resource for Western Pacific historical information.